glhrmoura/js-quiz/README.md

 The repository is open to contributions, whether new questions or even translations of answers into other languages.

 ## A few notes about the code

-- Assuming ECMAScript 6
+- Assuming ECMAScript 6;
-- Every snippet is run as a global code
+- Every snippet is run as a global code;
 - The code is not running in strict mode.

-### 1. What is the result of:
+### 1. What is the result?

 ```javascript
 ('b'+'a'+ +'a'+'a').toLocaleLowerCase()